dwelkie/dwelkie.github.io/_pages/CV.md

 {: .notice--success}

 # Review Services
-## Reviewer for Jounral Manuscripts
+## Reviewer for Journal Manuscripts
 I have acted as a peer reviewer to the following journals:
 * PLOS One [homepage](https://journals.plos.org/plosone/)
 * Biotechnology for Biofuels [homepage](https://biotechnologyforbiofuels.biomedcentral.com/)